 ./compress_and_join.sh

 And that’s it!
-The script will do all the heavy lifting—compressing each video and then joining them into a single file called final_output.mp4.
+The script will do all the heavy lifting—compressing each video and then joining them into a single file called final_output.mp4

 Why This Works Like a Charm

-• Re-encoding: Instead of just slapping the videos together (which can cause issues), this script re-encodes them into a single smooth video.
+to compress each video so they take up less space but still look good. - Re-encoding: Instead of just slapping the videos together (which can cause issues), this script re-encodes them into a single smooth video.

-• Simple: You don’t need any special software or hours of fiddling around—just run the script and let it do its thing.
+- Simple: You don’t need any special software or hours of fiddling around—just run the script and let it do its thing.

 Wrapping Up